 Jon and Elaine Huguenin

-If pictures are worth a thousand words, does a photographer have the right to determine the message of the ones they take?
+If pictures are worth a thousand words, do photographers have the right to determine the message that they communicate?

-In 2006, Elaine Huguenin, a sought-after wedding photographer in New Mexico, received an inquiry from Vanessa Wilcox to photograph her civil-union same-sex ceremony.
+In 2006, Elaine Huguenin, a wedding photographer in New Mexico, received an inquiry from Vanessa Wilcox to photograph her same-sex commitment ceremony.
 Elaine respectfully declined.
-She and her husband, Jon, couldn’t in good conscience use their artistic expression to tell the story of a same-sex ceremony that conflicted with their faith.
-Vanessa found another photographer, but nevertheless filed a complaint with the New Mexico Human Rights Commission.
-The commission ordered Elaine and Jonathan to pay $6,637 to the women who filed the complaint.
+She and her husband, Jonathan, couldn’t in good conscience use their artistic talents to tell the story of a ceremony that conflicts with their faith.
+Ms. Willock found another photographer, but nevertheless filed a complaint with the New Mexico Human Rights Commission.

-The New Mexico Supreme Court ruled on August 22, 2013 against Jon and Elaine, stating that they are “now are compelled by law to compromise the very religious beliefs that inspire their lives,” adding “it is the price of citizenship.”
-Jordan Lorence’s prediction proved correct: on November 8th, 2013, Alliance Defending Freedom asked the U.S. Supreme Court to hear this case.
+The New Mexico Supreme Court ruled on August 22, 2013 against Jonathan and Elaine.
+One of the justices said that the Huguenins are “now are compelled by law to compromise the very religious beliefs that inspire their lives,” and he declared that this compulsion “is the price of citizenship.”

-Although the Supreme Court reviewed the case at three of its conferences, it decided to deny review of the case on April 7, 2014.
+On November 8, 2013, Alliance Defending Freedom asked the U.S. Supreme Court to hear the case.
+Although the Supreme Court reviewed this request at three of its conferences, it declined to review the case on April 7, 2014.

 Find out more about marriage and family issues.